peterwmacd/arnetworks/README.md

 ## Example 2: Persistence Model

-The package also allows users to specify their own AR network models with both local and global parameters.
-This is a basic example which shows how to simulate, estimate and predict with the persistence model (see Chang et al. (2024+), Section 3.2).
+The package also allows users to **specify their own AR network models** with both local and global parameters.
+This is a basic example which shows how to simulate, estimate and predict with the **persistence model** (see Chang et al. (2024+), Section 3.2).
+For an additional example on how to estimate and predict with the **transitivity model**, please see the documenation for `estNet`.

 ``` r
 library(arnetworks)